 About the Bright Spots Awards

-We know that New Zealand teachers and school leaders regularly design and implement new programmes and approaches to address identified problems and challenges of practice.
+We know that New Zealand teachers and leaders regularly design and implement new programmes and approaches to address identified problems and challenges of practice.

 To date, there has been limited valid and reliable testing or evaluation of these promising practices.
-Furthermore, successful approaches are rarely shared or scaled up, beyond the school in which they are developed.
+Furthermore, successful approaches are rarely shared or scaled up, beyond the school or centre in which they are developed.

 Successful applicants for these awards will receive:

-- Expert hands-on support from the Education Hub, focused on their own project
+Expert hands-on support from the Education Hub, focused on their own project

-- Professional learning in a two-year programme focused on the effective design, iterative development, implementation and evaluation of promising practices
+An 18-month professional development programme focused on the effective design, iterative development, implementation and evaluation of promising practices

-The two-year programme will include:
+The 18-month programme will include: